 A different (paper) survey instrument was mailed to Pacific Northwest (PNW) semicommercial (50-500 colonies) and commercial beekeepers (500+) from OSU asking about their overwintering losses.
-Response rate was reasonable until 2018 then the response became limited to only three individuals and this was not considered representative of the larger scale beekeepers of Washington.
+Response rate was reasonable until 2018 then the response became limited to only three individuals, and this was not considered representative of the larger scale beekeepers of Washington.
 Numbers are shown in red only for the 4 years 2015-2018 in Figure 5 below.

 The BeeInformed.org (BIP) losses for Washington beekeepers for 2015 to 2023, the last year of the BIP survey, are representative of the larger scale beekeepers and are shown in blue in Figure 7 (ignore the 0 in 2024).
 Losses of backyard beekeepers from this survey are shown in orange line with black loss numbers.
 The response number was 130 for 2025.
-Average BIP loss (9 years) =27.9% and average WA backyarder loss (10 years) = 44.7%.
+Average BIP loss (9 years) = 27.9% and average WA backyarder loss (10 years) = 44.7%.
 In 2023 the larger-scale beekeeper loss exceeded losses of backyarders.
 The numbers included in the survey are shown below the figure.

 In 2024 a new National survey was started by group Apiary Inspectors of America, Auburn University and Oregon State University.
 Overwintering losses in this initial survey was 37.7.
 This is represented by an X in the chart.
-This survey was continued in 2024-25 season.
+This survey was continued in 2024-25 season; preliminary loss is 42%.

 The reasons backyarders have had higher losses are several.
 Commercial and semicommercial beekeepers examine colonies more frequently and they examine them first thing in the spring as they move virtually all their colonies to pollinate almonds in February.
 They also are more likely to take losses in the fall and are more pro-active in varroa mite control management.
+We think mite resistance to the miticide amitraz is partly responsible for heavier losses and we are gathering data to see if this can be verified.